Mandatory Hunter Reporting

 Hunting Activity Reporting

-By January 31, midnight, hunters must report their hunting activity for EACH special permit acquired AND each deer, elk, bear, moose, bighorn sheep, mountain goat, and turkey tag purchased in 2021 even if you did not hunt.
+By January 31, midnight, hunters must report their hunting activity for EACH special permit acquired AND each deer, elk, bear, moose, bighorn sheep, mountain goat, and turkey tag purchased in 2022 even if you did not hunt.
+You are required to report hunting activity for cougar, please see requirements on the Cougar General Season Page.
 For each transport tag you will owe a general season hunting activity report AND you will also owe a hunting activity report for EACH big game special permit awarded.
-Spring bear permit holders will only owe a single report for their spring bear hunting activity.
 The special hunt permit reports should be completed at the end of the special permit season.
 You must complete ALL reports to avoid the $10 penalty.
 Hunters who do not meet the deadline must pay a $10 penalty before they can buy a license the following year.
-If your hunting season (including special permits) extends beyond January 31, your hunter report is due within 10 days of the close of that season.
+If your hunting season (including special permits) extends beyond January 31, your hunter report is due within 10 days of the close of that season or on March 31st, which ever date occurs first.
 You will receive a confirmation number for each successfully submitted hunter report.
 Be sure to keep all of your confirmation numbers.
 Do not send in your tags or licenses to WDFW, as they do not fulfill the reporting requirement.
 You are not required to report cougar transport tags unless you harvest a cougar (see hide sealing requirements on Cougar General Seasons).

 Incentive Permit Drawing for Early Reporting